 You may be interested to know of a scheme run by a group of Livery Companies, led the the Honourable Company of Air Pilots which provides students of secondary schools and academies in the Inner London Boroughs the opportunity to experience a day visit to a British Gliding Association (BGA) school.
 If you would like your school to get involved with this scheme, you can find out more here

-On Thursday 17 November 2016, scholarship and bursary winners assembled with their families and friends at Cutlers' Hall in the City of London for the scholarship award ceremony; a chance for the newest members of the Company to meet with the Court and share their experiences during the summer.
-Photographs will appear here when available.
+On Thursday 16 November 2017, scholarship and bursary winners assembled with their families and friends at Cutlers' Hall in the City of London for the scholarship award ceremony; a chance for the newest members of the Company to meet with the Court and share their experiences during the summer.

 Private Pilots Licence Scholarship